 Below, the Yamaha DG Stomp.
 Developed by Allan Holdsworth w/ Yamaha, this is the main source of my sound.
 Great effects and loads of EQ possiblities.
 An Old-Skool piece of kit, but I’ve never come across a modeller pre-amp that is as good as this.
 I gather Frank Gambale had some input into creating patches for this as well so it has a certain stamp of quality to it.
 I find the distortions to be very realistic, without that sterile sound that you get from some more well-known modellers 🙂

-I get my ‘synth-like’ guitar sound from the BOSS PS-6 Harmonist (blue pedal), set one 8ve up with a tiny amount of concert pitch and a massive amount of mids, it sounds very powerful – not like those horrible pitch-shift devices that try to imitate 12 strings.
-This has a wonderful sound that makes soloing much more fun.
+I get my ‘synth-like’ guitar sound from a Donner Harmonic Square pedal.
+Set at one 8ve up with a tiny amount of concert pitch and a massive amount of mids, it sounds very powerful.
+This method creates a more ‘trumpet-like’ sound that makes soloing much more fun.
 The Donner tracks really well and doesn’t mind playing two notes at once – something which my old Boss pedal didn’t like to do.

 For all The John Irvine Band recordings I have used MOTU’s Digital Performer DAW, a program I’ve used for over 25 years now.
 It houses the terrific MX4 virtual instrument set that provides all the synth sounds on my albums.
 I’m currently using DP10.

 I use the Focusrite 2i2 audio interface, a Gen 3 that includes the Air pre-amps.
 For the price it’s the best, easiest to use converter on the market.